Community Safety and Well-Being Plan

 Alignment with existing Regional Initiatives

-The Plan will directly support the Region’s efforts in achieving its vision of strong, caring and safe communities.
-It supports the Vision 2051 goal that "York Region’s diverse population can thrive in an environment that fosters healthy living; is safe, accessible, inclusive and supportive," and York Region’s 2019 to 2023 Strategic Plan priority to “support community health, safety and well-being."
+The Plan will directly support the Region’s efforts in achieving its Vision of strong, caring and safe communities and the 2023 to 2027 Strategic Plan priority to “support community well-being."

 This work provides an opportunity to build on Regional initiatives through the development of targeted actions – including York Region’s 10-year Housing and Homelessness Plan, Housing Solutions: A Place for Everyone, York Region Economic Development Action Plan: 2020 to 2023, The Inclusion Charter for York Region and York Regional Police Business Plan 2020-2022 – that reflect local context and address community-level gaps.